 The primary role of a PCSO is to provide a highly visible reassuring presence within the neighbourhoods of Leicestershire, working as part of a Dedicated Neighbourhood team to support the problem-solving initiatives developed by the team.
 PCSOs are required to have an online presence on social media and for photographs and information to be available to the public online (subject to risk assessment)

 18. Who do I report to?

-Your line manager will be the Dedicated Neighbourhood Sergeant; however you will be working as part of a Dedicated Neighbourhood team which includes police officers, other PCSOs, Special Constables and Police Support Volunteers.
+Neighbourhood team which includes poli ce officers, other PCSOs , Special Constables and Police Support Volunteers.